 Building Toys & Projects

 Nothing quite captivates curious kids better than an open invitation to create and experiment.
 My favorite open-ended building toys are Lego, but I think we have enough fo those right now!
-I am thinking about the Lego Chain Reactions project book which uses some of the bricks you already have.
+I am thinking about the Lego Chain Reactions project book which uses some of the bricks you already have and the building block tape would be a huge hit at our house.
 Hands-on activities that involve planning, trial and error, and critical thinking are the most engaging.
 All of these are things that help stimulate kids to get started on an afternoon of strategic problem-solving!

 For pre-readers, I like books with great illustrations that are interesting enough to entertain and help circumvent screen-time, which tends to go up this time of year.
 Each of these books is on different topics, but they have a few things in common.
 They can be great as read-aloud but are just as entertaining for kids to study on their own, they are full of amazing illustrations, and not only do they answer some of our kid’s questions — but even better, they stimulate more questions.